 - Costly compared to other materials

-If you need a PVA 3D printer filament, check it here.
+If you need a PVA filament for 3D printers, check it here.

 #4.
 PET 3D Printing Filament